What does the German people think of Friedrich Merz's first half-year in power?

 Mayoral candidates

 AFD, which does not have any mayors in the state, may now get such posts.
-In several places, a second round of voting will be held as no candidate has received more than half of the votes, and in at least two cities, Gelsenkirchen and Duisburg, an AFD candidate can win.
+In several places, a second round of elections will be held as no candidate has received more than half of the votes, and in at least two cities, Gelsenkirchen and Duisburg, an AFD candidate can win.

 AFD's leader in the state, Martin Vincentz, says according to WDR that the election shows that the people want "much more" of his party.